Croatia Volunteer Highlights

 Special Needs Support

-Individualized care makes a huge difference to the lives of people living with disabilities, and volunteers in Croatia can help vulnerable people get the support they need.
+Individualised care makes a huge difference to the lives of people living with disabilities, and volunteers in Croatia can help vulnerable people get the support they need.

-Volunteers provide assistance in care centres for children, teenagers and adults with a wide range of physical and mental disabilities, enabling them to be more integrated in their communities and to live a less stigmatized life, while also improving their overall quality of life.
+Volunteers provide assistance in care centres for children, teenagers and adults with a wide range of physical and mental disabilities, enabling them to be more integrated in their communities and to live a less stigmatised life, while also improving their overall quality of life.

 You’ll work alongside a team of local staff and volunteers helping to run outdoor activities such as beach walks, bicycle tours and animal farms projects, and indoor activities such as arts and crafts workshops, cooking and physical therapy.